Woife5/angry-bot/README.md

 `?angry censored`| Get a list of all emojis and strings that are censored `?angry yesno`| Get a an answer to a yes/no question.
-Includes a nice gif to the answer `?angry luhans`| Fun with Luhans; some recollections to the media-t exam
+Includes a nice gif to the answer `?angry luhans`| Fun with Luhans; some recollections to the media-t exam `?angry bibleverse`| Get a random bible verse.
+Optionally a book, chapter and verse can be provided via arguments to get a specific verse.
+Usage: `?angry bibleverse` or `?angry bibleverse 3 2 1` where the first argument is the book, the second argument is the chapter and the third argument is the verse.

 ## Other functions of this bot